aiops/check-log-quality-action/README.md

 How it works:

 1. The first [`actions/checkout@v2`](https://github.com/actions/checkout) action checkouts our code from the repo
-2. Our own `aiops/check-log-quality-action` finds abdly written log messages and creates a report
+2. Our own `aiops/check-log-quality-action` finds poorly written log messages and creates a report
 4. Done!

 Here's how our [workflow looks like](https://github.com/aiops/check-log-quality-action/blob/main/.github/workflows/check-log-quality.yml).